 One recent article noted: “Health plans and PBMs are recognizing that the value of pharmacy benefits can be increased by integrating pharmacy data into broader patient care activities.”1 The use of pharmaceutical information from the payer’s PBM along with other sources will allow development of more comprehensive strategic decisions for clinical staffing needs.

 Payers are excellent data sources.
 Data here includes claims, clinical outcomes and demographic information on their insured membership.
 Leveraging this existing data and comparing it to other claims data and clinical outcomes, for instance, can inform decisions for specific lines of business.
 Comparing

 their own data to government-based data from the Centers for Medicare and Medicaid (CMS) could show if the company is over or under paying for certain services or if particular segments of their insured population are having positive or negative clinical outcomes.

 CMS Payments and Policies

-CMS payments and policies are publically available and represent an enormous fountain of information.
+CMS payments and policies are publicly available and represent an enormous fountain of information.
 Analyzing this information in various ways can help payers make informed strategic decisions for provider contracting and overall membership health.